-But the team realized the car needed more downforce and bypassed the dictates of the factory and redid the bodywork.
-Weaver was third in the next race at Miami with Scott Pruett, and ended the season with another podium at Watkins Glen and a win at Tampa.
-James was sixth in drivers points, driving the only Porsche in the top ten.
+The team had a new 962 at the first race of the season in 1990, the Daytona 24 Hours.
+Team members called it “Box Stock Betty” because Porsche insisted the team run it without any modifications.
+But it soon became clear the car needed more downforce so the team bypassed the dictates of the factory and redid the bodywork substantially.
+Weaver was third in the next race at Miami with Scott Pruett, and ended the season with another podium at Watkins Glen and a memorable win at Tampa.
+James was sixth in drivers’ points, at the wheel of the only Porsche in the top ten.

 Rob Dyson: “I remember that stock Porsche 962 we ran at Daytona in 1990.
 It had a small dinosaur painted next to my driver’s name: I was the last of the owner-drivers, hence the dinosaur.

 “At the peak of the GTP era, we had three 962 chassis.
-We also ran the radical tailed DR2 variant of the 962.
-It was a Nigel Stroud design for Richard Loyd.
+We also ran then-radical-tailed DR1 variant of the 962.
+It was a Nigel Stroud design for Richard Lloyd.
 It had a rising-rate front suspension.
 We put a lot of work into it but it didn’t work very well on our American tracks.
 Our tracks were too rough.
 The suspension was a little tighter and it just didn’t work right.
-We won a bunch of races with it, but it was not the leap forward we thought it would be.
+We won a race with it, but it was not the leap forward we thought it would be.

-“Because of this and the fact it was an air cooled car, we sold the DR2.
-We bought chassis number 148, the last all Weissach-built 962.
-After that, any of the ones after 148 were built by Fabcar (David Klym) under a contract with Porsche.
-We ran the 148 which was a Group C car, and put it into IMSA trim.”
+“Because of this and the fact it was an air-cooled car, we sold the DR1 before we went CART racing in 1989.
+For our IMSA return, we bought chassis number 148, the last all-Weissach-built 962.
+Any of the ones after 148 had tubs built by Fabcar (David Klym) under a contract with Porsche.
+We ran the 148 which was originally a Group C car, and put it into IMSA trim.”